A Cooperative Venture from

 Description of Classes:

-Don’t miss Capitol Early Music’s other workshops this Season!
+Don’t miss Capitol Early Music’s final workshop of this Season!

 Capitol Early Music Workshops find an enthusiastic audience!